stgiga/UnifontEX/MCpacks/README.md

 If you're like Snoopietek/WindowsG Electronics, and you enjoy making Minecraft and/or its server run on ancient computers, you can *also* use these, since the versions you can reasonably run can fit here.

-I'm a Java veteran (I've owned Minecraft Java since 2013), and it was actually Minecraft that got me into Unifont.
+I'm a Java veteran (I've owned Minecraft Java since 2013, and I started on Pocket Edition Lite on December 25th, 2012), and it was actually Minecraft that got me into Unifont.
 And no, I don't have a Minecon 2013 cape `😭` (It's a very wild and sad tale...)
 I was very adept at the Redstone and Creative stuff ten years ago.
-I use the Programmer Art resource pack.
+I use the `Programmer Art` resource pack.

 TL;DR: If you support "retro" versions of Minecraft on your server, whether exclusively or inclusively, these files allow display of text supported by very modern Minecraft on quite a few versions not normally able to do so.